Cairnarvon/uptime/doc/index.rst

 It also exposes various platform-specific helper functions, which you probably won't need.

-This module has been tested on Debian Linux, FreeBSD, NetBSD, Windows XP, and Mac OS X Lion.
-It is expected to work on every vaguely reasonable version of Linux and BSD, every version of Windows since Windows 2000, and Plan 9 From Bell Labs.
+This module has been tested on Debian Linux, FreeBSD, Windows XP, Mac OS X Lion, and OpenIndiana.
+It is additionally expected to work on every vaguely reasonable version of Linux and BSD, every version of Windows since Windows 2000, and Plan 9 From Bell Labs.
 It is known *not* to work on Syllable and RISC OS (patches welcome).

 The one you want
 ----------------